supervisely-ecosystem/exams/README.md

 ## Overview

-This App allows you to create and manage labeling exams.
+This application allows you to create and manage labeling exams.

 ## How To Run